 Puerto Iguazú and Other Local Attractions

 Those with an interest in geology could also visit Wanda Mines an hour to the south.
-Still, with so much magnificence in close proximity you only really need two days to have the full Iguazu experience.
+Still, with so much magnificence in close proximity you only really need two or three days to have the full Iguazu experience.

 → Cont.
 Getting there and Lodging